The Persistence of Retracted Papers on Wikipedia: Empirical Setup

 \item{\textit{Cited After Retraction Without In-Text Acknowledgment.}} These citations occur after the paper has been officially retracted, but there is no indication of the retraction in the Wikipedia article.
 Readers may mistakenly assume that the paper's results are valid, which could lead to misconceptions.

 \item{\textit{Cited After Retraction With In-Text Acknowledgment.}} In some cases, retracted papers are introduced with explicit acknowledgment of their retraction status.
-This definition intentionally excludes automated warnings in the reference section, as our focus is on the human editorial actions that make a retraction's status transparent to a reader of the main article text. \end{itemize}
+This definition intentionally excludes automated warnings in the reference section, as our focus is on the human editorial actions that make a retraction's status transparent to a reader of the main article text.
+At the same time, we treat RetractionBot flagging as an observable feature that may be associated with subsequent reader-facing repair. \end{itemize}

 For this study, we consider problematic citations to be the ones \textit{Cited Before Retraction} and \textit{Cited After Retraction Without In-Text Acknowledgment}.
 These scenarios pose significant risks of misinformation, as readers may unknowingly rely on invalid research.
 We focus exclusively on whether retraction status is clearly mentioned in the article text.
 Merely critiquing a paper or casting doubt on its findings does not meet our threshold for acknowledgment unless the retraction is explicitly stated.